 First Try to Unclog the Sink Naturally

 When I read that a popular caffeinated soda drink would do the trick I was curious if that worked.
 There is always a good amount of soda in our house.
 Can a sugary drink be a drain cleaner to unclog our kitchen sink??

 Before leaving for work in the morning, I poured half a bottle of that world-famous soft drink into the clogged drain and off I go.

 Returning a couple of hours later, I found…. an ant highway through our corridor leading right into the drain.
 Wow.
 I had never seen ants partying before.
 They were going nuts and obviously having a good time. yuck… I spoiled their party with water and dishwashing liquid.
 And magically after another hour hundreds of ants were gone traceless.

 By the way, no drain cleaning happened, drain remained clogged.

 Second Try to Unclog the Sink

 Then I read that (used) coffee grounds are some kind of drain cleaning peeling.
 I had too many concerns that this might clog the drain even more and decided to not try this.

-So, coffee grounds didn’t help to unclog drains.
-Quite the contrary, as is stated on a plumbing firm’s website, coffee grounds are the number one thing that do clog drains.
+So, coffee grounds don’t help to unclog drains.
+Quite the contrary, as is stated on a plumbing firm’s website, coffee grounds are the number one thing that does clog drains.
 Ouch… So better no drain cleaning with coffee grounds.